 Depending on where you live in New Hampshire, you may also be able to consider a magnet school.
 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.

 Families in New Hampshire can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 New Hampshire’s more than 280 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

-Private school tuition can vary widely, but the state average is $11,369 for elementary schools and $28,989 for high schools.
+Private school tuition can vary widely, but the state average is $11,601 for elementary schools and $28,426 for high schools.
 According to New Hampshire’s Town Tuitioning Program, if your town doesn’t have a district school at your grade level, your district will pay for your child to attend a public or private school in or outside of New Hampshire.
 As of 2021, this may include religious private schools.

-In addition, students from a household where family income is less than 300 percent of the federal poverty level ($79,500 for a family of four in 2021-2022) can apply to the state’s tax credit program.
+In addition, students from a household where family income is less than 300 percent of the federal poverty level ($90,000 for a family of four in 2023) can apply to the state’s tax credit program.
 Recipients of the program receive scholarships to use for private school tuition, tutoring, or other educational expenses.

 Online learning is sometimes overlooked, but it offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.